dk14/crypto/chats/btc-audit/README.md

 >
 > note: jitter-derived "random" can be modeled as a deterministic function of thermal noise.

+Code structure.

+- `ledger-rng.js` models Ledger pipeline, it relies on thermal.js and avalanche.js/ledger-hsm-duk.js
+- `enumerate.js` audits addressess (I verified for security - 0 hits so far, as it should)
+- `thermal.js` greedily enumerates spectras of white noise with bias towards amplitude variations and thermal "envelope"
+- `avalance,js` greedily enumerates spectras of white noise, with bias towards phase variations and avalance noise

 Sources and publications.

 Can only give you AI screenshots of links.
 Most DOI and presentations are removed (police removes for security reasons, sometimes AI hallucinates too - "security through obscurity", now working against you): [erased link1](docs/paper1.png), [erased link2](docs/paper2.png).
 You can send ones if you find ones, but automated security through obscurity would likely render links non-working shortly.
 So we resort to reproducibility simply.
 Here is GPT-OSS admitting insecurity: [screenshot1](docs/ai-admission.png), [screenshot2](docs/technical-admission-ai.heic), [3](docs/admission3.png), [4](docs/admission4.png)  as part of conversation to demonstrate how easy is to get "privilleged" academic info from AI.

 <img src="docs/ai-admission.png" width="700" height="700">

 ----

-> I don't mention that many papers because there already papers proving almost anything (why provoke paper fight), causing AI to hallucinate extra (construct "inifnite objects").
+> **Why no papers/blogs much?** I don't mention that many papers because there already papers proving almost anything (why provoke paper fight), causing AI to hallucinate extra (construct "inifnite objects").
 I quote some from memory, I rely on AI reasoning from already known and verified facts about hardware wallets and Analog-Digital Converters (even more precise ones are too expensive and still not secure); but sources are not relevant.
 I, myself, know how low-quality peer-reviews and references can be in reputable sources, from experience.

 > We have practical **reproducible** (in node.js, and logically too) experiment here and demonstration, **it takes priority over papers**, fundamental science is in reproducibility.
 We have code, we have sound reasoning. **It is low-bit ADC running with low discretisation rate - leading to low frequency resolution**.
 We have simplest fitting model.
 We only rely on basic engineering knowledge, that is more fundamental than derived publications.
 >> Even though most publications still support this reasoning (feel free DYR, hard to corrupt engineering to that level, despite attempts).
 Why exclude?
 Lazyness?
 Not really - easier to search than think and type.
 I trust my own expirience more than a paper, as you should.
 Reality is that, information space is easy to corrupt.
 Code is harder.
 Today academia says one thing - tomorrow another.
 AI can change its mind.
 Code is still same!!